umsystem-libraries/library-reporting/reporting-app/inhouse_counts_by_location.md

 This report reports inhouse counts by location by counting check in transactions where item status prior to check in = Available and request queue size = 0 (meaning it wasn't scanned to fill a page request).

-Reporter can enter start and end dates.
+Reporter can enter start and end dates as well as campus prefix used in locations (MST, MU, UMKC, UMSL).

 Output is pretty simple.
 Two columns: